dexiouz/100DaysOfCode/README.md

 let newObject = {};  // "object literal" syntax
 ```
 Thats all.
 Now its left for you to add the properties that you want inside the laptop.
+The "object literal" syntax is mostly used.

+An object is characterized by first its name, then an equal to sign, and then curly braces to hold the properties.

 #Adding properties to objects
 You now know how to create an object.
 Next lets describe or add properties to our object.